cybex-gmbh/laravel-transmorpher-client/README.md

 // Retrieve all images as a collection, with media name as key and the Image object as value.
 $yourModel->images;

+// Retrieve all documents as a collection, with media name as key and the Document object as value.
+$yourModel->documents;

 // Retrieve all videos as a collection, with media name as key and the Video object as value.
 $yourModel->videos;

 // Retrieve a single Image object.
 $yourModel->image('front');

+// Retrieve a single Document object.
+$yourModel->document('user-guide');

 // Retrieve a single Video object.
 $yourModel->video('teaser');